Rio Tinto scores 3 points higher than Glencore plc on SINK's sustainability index.

 Rio Tinto is more sustainable according to SINK's open sustainability index, scoring 20/100 vs Glencore plc's 17/100 — a difference of 3 points.

 Glencore plc scores 17/100 on the SINK sustainability index (Significant gaps).
-Glencore operates one of the world's largest mining portfolios with massive absolute emissions (416 Mt CO2e in 2024) and negligible renewable energy adoption (3.5%).
-Despite 25% emissions reductions since 2019, the company undermines its own trajectory by acquiring $7 billion in steelmaking coal assets.
-Unresolved corruption convictions, active greenwashing complaints, and climate policy obstruction define its record.
+Glencore is a massive mining and commodity trader with an enormous operational and supply-chain carbon footprint (416 Mt CO2e annually), minimal renewable energy adoption (3.5%), and a history of bribery convictions.
+Despite 25% absolute emissions cuts since 2019, the company undermines its own trajectory by acquiring $7 billion in steelmaking coal assets while thermally coal declines.
+Unvalidated climate targets, active greenwashing allegations, and aggressive climate policy obstruction complete a picture of structural misalignment with decarbonisation.

 Both companies are rated on the same 10-question SINK rubric: Scope 1/2/3 carbon footprint, energy source, nature and biodiversity, resource use, water, emissions trajectory, science-based targets, transparency, and controversies.
 Scores are 0–100, based on public data, and fully reproducible.